 East Central Community College shall maintain comprehensive records of all non-instructional and instructional complaints received for a period of five years.
 The records shall contain aggregate data on complaints and specific data on each complaint.
-Documentation of all non-instructional and instructional complaints required to support this policy shall be maintained in the Vice President for Student Services' office (non-instructional) and the Vice President for Instruction's office (instructional).
+Documentation of all non-instructional and instructional complaints required to support this policy shall be maintained in the Dean of Student Services' office (non-instructional) and the Executive Vice President's office (instructional).
 Documentation will contain the following:

-1. Student Handbook, College Catalog, and Policies and Procedures Manual;
+- 1. Student Handbook, College Catalog, and Policies and Procedures Manual;

-- 2. A log of complaints; and - 3.
-All individual complaint files.
+- 2. A log of complaints; and

+- 3. All individual complaint files.

-A log of all non-instructional and instructional complaints will be maintained in the Vice President for Student Services' office (non-instructional) and the Vice President for Instruction's office (instructional).
+A log of all non-instructional and instructional complaints will be maintained in the Dean of Student Services' office (non-instructional) and the Executive Vice President's office (instructional).
 Each log will contain the following:

-- 1. A complaint number assigned to each complaint preceded by the last two digits of the calendar year in which the complaint was filed, e.g., 94-001;

-- 2. The date of receipt of the complaint;

-- 3. The name and address of the complainant;

-- 4. The name of the individual(s) assigned to handle the complaint;

-- 5. The date of response to the complaint;
+- 1. A complaint number assigned to each complaint preceded by the last two digits of the calendar year in which the complaint was filed, e.g., 94-001; - 2.
+The date of receipt of the complaint; - 3.
+The name and address of the complainant; - 4.
+The name of the individual(s) assigned to handle the complaint; - 5.
+The date of response to the complaint;

-- 6. The date of resolution; and

-- 7. The final disposition of the complaint.
+- 6. The date of resolution; and - 7.
+The final disposition of the complaint.